-- A direct offence where an informal approach has not been successful in achieving compliance, including where there is a history of non-compliance. - Failure to comply with an Improvement Notice. - A flagrant or serious breach of the law.
+• A direct offence where an informal approach has not been successful in achieving compliance, including where there is a history of non-compliance

+- Failure to comply with an improvement notice - A flagrant or serious breach of the law

 In all the above cases, the same burden of proof is required as with a criminal prosecution, meaning the offence must be proved beyond reasonable doubt.
-The difference with this decision is that the judgement will be made by the local housing authority rather than the court.
+The difference with this decision is that the judgement will be made by the Local Housing Authority rather than the Court.

-To ensure our proposed action is objective, reasonable, and proportionate to the individual case we will:
+To ensure our proposed action is objective, reasonable, and proportionate to the individual case we will follow:

-- Follow the procedural requirements under the legislation and the guidance (see our civil penalties policy). - Follow our internal procedures having regard to the Code for Crown Prosecutors. - Internally review our proposed action before making a final decision.
+- Follow the procedural requirements under the legislation and the guidance (Separate Policy- see Civil Penalties Policy under the Housing and Planning Act 2016 and the Electrical Safety Standards in the Private Rented Sector (England) Regulations 2020) - Follow our internal procedures having regard to the Code for Crown Prosecutors - Internally review our proposed action before making a final decision